frc5687/2021-tutorial/README.md

 # 2021-tutorial
 Tutorial for 2021-2022 school year to help students start programming (controls)

+FRC stands for "FIRST Robotics Competition."
+The basis for this competition is a standardized robotic framework that includes a National Instruments [roboRIO](https://www.ni.com/en-us/support/model.roborio.html) controller.
+We're writing code to load onto a roboRIO to control our robot.

 ## Getting Started

 This tutorial explains how to set up the tools and accounts our team uses to write code to control our robot.
 For a more general introduction to writing code to control robots like ours, see the [FIRST Robotics Competition Control System](https://docs.wpilib.org/en/stable/).
 See below for more links to interesting sections of the FRC control system documentation.